shray-ya-sing/core-models-addin/docs/testing/testing-guide.md

 4. **Accuracy**: Pay special attention to whether the explanations are factually correct about the model.

 5. **Clarity**: Evaluate how clear and understandable the explanations are, especially for complex concepts.

+6. **Command execution**: For command tests, verify that the operations are performed correctly and as expected.

 ## Submitting Your Results